remla25-team8/operation/README.md

 ### Assignment A3
 During this phase, following tasks were implemented:
-- Kubernetes migration with Helm chart
+- Kubernetes migration with Helm chart.
-- Monitoring Stack including Metrics, Alerting, Prometheus and Grafana
+- Monitoring Stack including Metrics, Alerting, Prometheus and Grafana.
-- Documentation for each of the above
+- Documentation for each of the above.